02loveslollipop/LoRa-L298N-TankController/media_relay/README.md

 - `9998/tcp`: Prometheus metrics (optional)
 - `9999/tcp`: pprof endpoint (optional)

-Ensure the Elastic Beanstalk load balancer and security groups forward the required ports.
-For WebRTC, terminate TLS at the load balancer and forward HTTPS traffic to port `8889`.

-## Elastic Beanstalk configuration overrides

-The `.platform/elasticbeanstalk/docker/container-configuration.json` file forces Elastic Beanstalk to publish every required TCP/UDP port when the single-instance environment launches the container.
-Do not remove this file: without it the platform only exposes the first port listed in the Dockerfile.
+Ensure the EC2 security group created by Terraform allows inbound traffic on these ports (see `infra/terraform/media_relay`).
+Clients connect directly to the Elastic IP bound to the instance.

 ## Deployment bundle

-The GitHub Actions workflow zips the contents of this folder (including the `.platform` overrides) and uploads the archive as an application version.
-The Dockerfile copies `mediamtx.yml` into the image and relies on the Mediamtx entrypoint to launch the server.
+The Dockerfile copies `mediamtx.yml` into an image and relies on the Mediamtx entrypoint to launch the server.
+Use it for local verification only; live infrastructure is managed via Terraform.